kikoseijo/minishell/README.md

 # Minishell

 42Malaga Cursus team exercise.

-Build a `C` Program that behaves as a shell.
+Write a `C` Program that behaves like a shell.

 ## Requirements

-Any linux based distro as Mac or Linux.
+Any linux based distro like a Mac computer or Linux system.

 ## Compile & Run